JenniferWenHsu/proj1/answers.md

 # Q0: Why is this error being thrown?
+Answer: Because the controller for Pokemon has not been created yet.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.

+Answer: It is creating a button named "Throw a Pokeball!" that calles the capture_path.
+Rails will then look in the routes file and call the capture method in the pokemons' controller.

 # Question 3: What would you name your own Pokemon?

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?